-The observation that there were no substantial differences in the overall diversity or evenness of the microbiome between calves fed either MR1 or MR2.
-However, by using day 0 as the baseline we demonstrate that the diversity and succession of the calf intestinal microbiota is differentially influenced by each respective MR.

-The results showing that calves fed MR1 accumulate a greater change in microbiota composition over time indicates that this MR may contain more readily accessible substrates for microbial fermentation, encouraging the development of a broader and more diverse microbiome compared to the initial community, and promoting the emergence of novel species at a faster rate.
-In contrast, MR2 may contain substrates that are only available to a relatively narrow range of microbial populations, limiting diversity in comparison with MR1 but having a greater influence on species already present in the community.
+There were no substantial differences in the overall diversity or evenness of the microbiome between calves fed either MR1 or MR2.
+However, by using day 0 as the baseline we demonstrate that the diversity and succession of the calf intestinal microbiota is differentially influenced by each respective MR.There are differences in the macronutrient, i.e. protein and fat, content of MR1 and MR2, with 5% more protein present in MR2.
+The results showing that the rate of change in microbial diversity was greater in calves fed MR1 indicates that macronutrient composition of this this MR may contain more widely utilized substrates for microbial fermentation, encouraging the development of a broader and more diverse microbiome compared to the initial community, and promoting the emergence of novel species.
+In contrast, MR2 may contain substrates that are only available to a relatively narrow range of microbial populations, thereby having a greater influence on species already present in the community and achieving a stable microbiota more quickly.

 Furthermore, when calves were fed with MR2, we observed an enhanced abundance of two key intestinal bacterial groups, Bifidobacteriaceae and Ruminococcaceae, and specifically of two individual Bifidobacterium species and F. prausnitzii, in comparison with MR1-feeding.

-The structural complexity of milk OS is a key factor in the selective enrichment of intestinal bacteria and it has been shown that Bifidobacterium are uniquely able to comprehensively ferment milk OS as primary substrates (Watson et al., 2013), bestowing a significant competitive advantage during this pre-weaning period when milk is the primary diet (LoCascio et al., 2007; Garrido et al., 2013).
-The activity of these beneficial bacteria has pronounced effects on the physiological conditions in the gut.
+In humans it has ben shown that milk OS is an important factor in the selective enrichment of intestinal bacteria in newborns (Pacheco et al., 2015).
+It has been shown that Bifidobacterium are uniquely able to comprehensively ferment milk OS as primary substrates (Watson et al., 2013), bestowing a significant competitive advantage during this pre-weaning period when milk is the primary diet (LoCascio et al., 2007; Garrido et al., 2013).
+However, the macronutrient composition of the milk are important factors in enrichment of intestinal microbiota (refs??/).
+In this study we were not been able to determine OS content of MR, but we do know that there are significant differences in macronutrient composition between MR1 and MR2.

-The presence and activity of F. prausnitzii, a common gut inhabitant in many mammalian species, is also regarded as being beneficial to host health.
+The presence and activity of F. prausnitzii, a common gut inhabitant known to cross-feed with Bifidobacteria (Rios-Covian et al., 2015), is also regarded as being beneficial to host health.
 It has demonstrable anti-inflammatory properties and its absence/depletion has been associated with human inflammatory bowel diseases such as Crohn’s disease and ulcerative colitis (Miquel et al., 2013).
 In pre-weaned dairy calves, the prevalence of F. prausnitzii in the first week of life has been associated with increased weight gain and reduced incidence of diarrhea (Oikonomou et al., 2013), strongly suggesting a beneficial effect of this bacterial species on health and growth.
+TO DISCUSS With Kristian.

-The higher abundance of Bifidobacteria and F. prausnitzii observed at day 7 in response to MR2 feeding, compared with MR1, suggest that differences in substrate composition between the two MRare potentially important factors.
+The higher abundance of Bifidobacteria and F. prausnitzii observed at day 7 in response to MR2 feeding, compared with MR1, suggest that differing macronutrient composition between the two MR, acting as primary substrates for Bifidobacteria, are potentially important factors.
 MR1 is expected to contain more free milk OS due to the higher inclusion of whey permeate, while MR2 is thought to contain a greater proportion of conjugated milk OS due to the higher levels of WPPC.
 It is notable however that for both Bifidobacterium and F. prausnitzii, population levels peaked at day 7 following the first consumption of MR, and these levels were not sustained over the course of the trial.
 This observation suggests that these species are uniquely adapted to react rapidly to the initial influx of substrates present in MR before succession occurs over time.